Côtes-du-Rhône Villages AOC: History

 Côtes-du-Rhône-Villages was established as AOC in 1966-1967 though drafts originated from as early as 1953.
 Five communes stood out, Cairanne, Gigondas (both now appellations in themselves), Chusclan, Laudun and Saint-Maurice-sur-Eygues.
 These communes or villages were allowed to put their name on the label in exchange of submitting to a number of regulations, such as a minimum alcohol level (12.5%).
 In 1955 Vacqueyras was accepted in the small group and two years later, Vinsobres.

 The inspiration for the appellation was found in Beaujolais, which also has a village-level of wine.
-Since, the appellation has expanded to almost 10,000 hectares, half of which can add the name of the village to the label.
+Since then, the appellation has expanded to almost 10,000 hectares, half of which can add the name of the village to the label.
 The other half can distinguish themselves from Côtes-du-Rhône by merely adding the "village".